Om-Andharia/Vision-Guard/README.md

 VisionGuard is an AI + Embedded Systems project that detects intruders using real-time motion detection and face detection.
 When an intruder is detected, Python sends a serial command to Arduino Uno, which triggers an LED and buzzer alert.

+## Phase 1 Status

+Phase 1 of VisionGuard has been completed successfully.
+The system detects motion and faces using Python and OpenCV, sends serial commands to Arduino Uno, and triggers LED and buzzer hardware alerts in real time.

+Current Phase 1 capabilities:
+- Real-time motion detection
+- Face detection using OpenCV
+- Motion memory for stable alerts
+- Arduino Uno LED and buzzer control
+- Evidence image capture with cooldown
+- Motion visualization on video feed

 ## Features

 - Real-time webcam monitoring